TarasKutsyk/Data-Analytics-Project/README.md

 Farming Fishing & Forestry                    43    0.003390
 ```
 But I'd like to experiment with adding at least most frequent occupations here (Unemployed, Student etc.) We can do this by discarding the occupations that are less than specified frequency (e.g. 0.01, discarding the last 3 rows above) and applying one-hot encoding to the remaining ones.

-- For both DT and NN models, I think we'd like to have the `OneHot` encodings as separate numerical columns rather than the strings.

-> If you want it can be changed e.g. on more colums of numerical type i.e. column 'weather' which has 3 features can be transform into 3 columns accordingly to OneHot encoding

-Yes, at least for my NN models I'd like to have the above variant implemented.

-- I'm not sure about our encodings when "EncConfig = 'Num'" option is chosen.
-Specifically, I think it's worth checking the order in which it assign numerical values to our categories for every column.
-As I read, currently it uses the order of `Col.unique()` method.
-But this is problematic in some cases, for example for the columns indicating the frequency with which the driver attends some places like bars:
-`d1.Data['Bar'].unique()` gives
-`array(['never', 'less1', '1~3', 'gt8', '4~8'], dtype=object)`
-Which means that `gt8` category (greater than 8) would have a smaller numerical value than 4~8 (4 to 8), which is a bit problematic and might complicate the model training.

 ### Other notes
 [Not necessarily need fixing, just so that we remember]